People

 The first challenge is to measure surface roughness over all scales, which my experimental collaborators in the university of Pittsburgh recently started.
 My work on scale-dependent roughness parameters and the web service „contact.engineering“ helps them and other researchers of the community to statistically analyze and interprete such measurements.

 The second challenge is to quantitatively account for this roughness in a theoretical model.
 I developed an efficient crack perturbation model to describe the contact of soft spheres against rough surfaces.
 The model is only valid for very soft sphere that can fully conform to the counter surface, but its computational efficiency allows to resolve all lengthscales that affect stickiness.
 My model shows that soft contacts are stickier when broken than when made because the roughness triggers elastic instabilities that dissipate energy as the contact perimeter moves.
+Future work could compare the pattern of instabilities predicted by the crack front model with measurements of surface charge patterns.
+This could provide hints as to whether jumps during the detachment of the surfaces promote the separation of triboelectric charges.

 Supervisor and dissertation